|< Back 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 Next >

 1935The classic board game, Monopoly, is invented.

-1938Tire manufacturer, Harvey Firestone, dies in Miami Beach, Florida, at age 69.
+1938Tire manufacturer, Harvey Firestone, dies of coronary thrombosis in Miami Beach, Florida, at age 69.
 He was the founder of the Firestone Tire and Rubber Company, one of the first global makers of automobile tires.

 1940The second full-length animated Walt Disney film, Pinocchio, premieres.

 1943Imperial Japanese Navy forces complete the evacuation of Japanese Army troops from Guadalcanal during Operation Ke, ending Japanese attempts to retake the island from Allied forces in the Guadalcanal Campaign.

 1943Shoe rationing begins in the U.S.

 1944In Anzio, Italy, German forces launch a counter-offensive during the Allied Operation Shingle.

 1946Film director, Héctor (Eduardo) Babenco, is born in Buenos Aires, Argentina.
 His films include Kiss of the Spider Woman, Ironweed,At Play in the Fields of the Lord, Foolish Heart, and Words with Gods.

 1946, Actor, Pete Postlethwaite, is born Peter William Postlethwaite in Warrington, Cheshire, England.
 He appeared in the films A Private Function, Hamlet, The Last of the Mohicans, In the Name of the Father, The Usual Suspects, Dragonheart, Rat, Cowboy Up, and The Constant Gardner.